-To what extent are current judicial and other instruments sufficient to effectively combat crime and terrorism in its diverse forms?
-At the IAS we aim to develop models that can help to assess the effect of current intervention strategies and - together with law enforcement agencies - explore potential new approaches.
+To what extent are current judicial and other instruments sufficient to effectively combat crime in its diverse forms?
+At the IAS we aim to develop models that can help to understand the resilience of organised crime and to assess the effect of current intervention strategies and - together with law enforcement agencies - explore potential new approaches.

-There is little consensus on how to fight crime and terrorism most effectively.
-Yet the dynamics in criminal and terrorist networks show many characteristics of complex adaptive systems.
-Drawing on expertise from a range of disciplines, from criminology and law to sociology, computational science and artificial intelligence, we can begin to understand the patterns behind criminal and terrorist activity by disentangling the complexity of the ‘system’.
+Crime takes a heavy toll on society and there is still little consensus on how to fight these phenomena most effectively.
+Yet the dynamics in criminal networks show many characteristics of complex adaptive systems, such as self-organisation and extreme resilience.
+Drawing on expertise from a range of disciplines, from criminology and law to sociology, computational science and artificial intelligence, we can begin to understand the patterns behind criminal activity by disentangling the complexity of this resilient ‘system’.

-The goal of this research theme is to develop predictive agent-based and network models that will allow better recognition of early warning signals to better anticipate criminal and terrorist activities.
-With our models we aim to assess the effect of current intervention strategies and explore potential alternative forms of intervention.
+The goal of this research programme is to develop computational models that will allow anticipating criminal activities and to assess the effect of possible intervention against criminal activity strategies as well to explore potential alternative interventions.

 This joint research project at IAS and TNO aims to identify and understand the underlying processes that yield the adaptivity and resilience of insurgent and terrorist organisations.
 We observe and try to understand the emergent patterns of growth, decline, splits and mergers between insurgents and terrorists.
 The organisations can be described and analysed as complex, self-organized structures that inhabit social interactions, resource constraints and cognitive processes.
 To grasp this self-organizing process, we focus on various research lines with the application of quantitative methodologies that aim to develop more realistic models.